Harris Lebus: History

+This prolific manufacturer was largely responsible for making the Arts and Crafts style of furniture available to a wider public.
+As with many larger firms their designers are not mentioned in marketing or advertising material.
+At Harris Lebus during the Edwardian period, a 'Mr Archer' was apparently the main furniture designer.

 During the First World War the company supplied the government with a large volume of war supplies.
 These ranged from ammunition boxes to aircraft frames.

 After the war the firm's manufacturing policy was changed.
 It was decided to increase mechanisation to enable the production of high volumes of well-constructed furniture affordable to a wider range of people.

 This was hugely successful and Harris Lebus became a household name and the largest furniture manufacturer in the world.